 Total Eclipse: When the Moon fully enters the umbra of the Earth, it virtually cannot receive any light from the Sun, and we say a total eclipse has occurred.

 Partial Eclipse: This takes place when the Moon is only partially inside the Earth's umbra.

 Penumbral Eclipse: In some cases the Moon does not touch the umbra at all during the eclipse, and it only stays within the penumbra.
-Such event is called penumbral eclipse and is usually quite difficult to be detected by naked eyes.
-Actually we can subcategorize penumbral eclipses into total penumbral eclipses, one occurs when the Moon is completely inside the penumbra but is outside the umbra; and partial penumbral eclipses, when the Moon is only partially inside the penumbra.
+Such event is called penumbral eclipse and is usually quite difficult to detect by naked eyes.
+Penumbral eclipses can be further subdivided into "total penumbral eclipses", which occur when the Moon is completely inside the penumbra but is outside the umbra; and "partial penumbral eclipses", when the Moon is only partially inside the penumbra.
 In terms of frequency partial penumbral eclipses occur much more frequently than total penumbral eclipses since the width of the penumbra is about the same as that of the Moon itself.